Posted on

 To better understand the relationship between extreme events and gender-based violence, researchers carried out a systematic review of existing literature in this area.
 This approach allows them to bring together existing—and sometimes contradictory or under-powered—studies to provide more robust conclusions.

-The researchers found evidence that gender-based violence appears to be exacerbated by and , driven by factors such as economic shock, social instability, enabling environments, and stress.
+The researchers found evidence that gender-based violence appears to be exacerbated by extreme weather and climate events, driven by factors such as economic shock, social instability, enabling environments, and stress.

 According to the studies, perpetrators of violence ranged from partners and family members, through to religious leaders, relief workers and government officials.
 The relationship between extreme events and gender-based violence can be expected to vary across settings due to differences in social gender norms, tradition, vulnerability, exposure, adaptive capacity, available reporting mechanisms, and legal responses.
 However, the experience of gender-based violence during and after extreme events seems to be a shared experience in most contexts studied, suggesting that amplification of this type of violence is not constrained geographically.